 "There are some really big questions and problems that we're facing today - land acquisition and access to capital are huge barriers to farming - but maybe the most important one is that we don't have enough young farmers."

 With an average age of 55, Canadian farmers are getting older.
-At the same time, more importance has been placed on local food systems.
 The next generation of farmers will shoulder the burden of Canada's future food security - and are inheriting a system that has much room for improvement.
-In fact, with the imminent retirement of the old guard, many without a succession plan, we are at a pivotal crossroads in Canadian agriculture.
+In fact, with the imminent retirement of the old guard, many without a succession plan, we are at a pivotal crossroads in agriculture.
 What and how this new generation choose to farm now and in the coming years will have huge implications on the future of food, climate, and community in Canada.

-Our film project aims to shed light on these important issues.
 Initial interviews show this younger generation of farmers to be knowledgeable, energetic, and passionate.
 Many of them see their work as a form of activism, and have a strong desire to transform our system into one that can not only grow healthy food but also mitigate the effects of climate change and tackle many of the social and economic crises that we are facing today.
+To do this, these young farmers are turning towards regenerative models.

-We hope that by sharing the aspirations, the struggles, and the visions of these young farmers, that we will amplify the many pressing issues of our food system, and that viewers will be inspired to do their part to support the future of healthy, sustainable food in Canada.
+To transform this system into one that is truly regenerative - for the land, the people and the animals - this next generation of farmers need our support and deserve our attention.
+By sharing the aspirations, the struggles, and the visions of these young farmers, our film will shed light on the many pressing issues of our food system and viewers will be inspired to do their part to support the future of healthy, sustainable food in Canada.

 What's the budget and timeline?